lolmc/sol-ipg/README.md

 # sol-ipg
-A script to use the exported IPAM subnet report from the Solarwinds IPAM module to create an xml file to import into the Solalrwinds NTA module.
+A script to use a Solarwinds IPAM subnets report exported to an Excel file to create an xml file to import into the Solalrwinds NTA module to allow for more granular Netflow identities in Solarwinds graphs.